Neural network-driven domain decomposition for efficient solutions to the Helmholtz equation: Mathematical Model

 To approximate the Sommerfeld radiation condition, the problem is reformulated using a PML transformation introduced by Bérenger \cite{pml_basic} in 1994.
 The PML offers a more robust approximation than e.g.\ Robin boundary conditions by creating a finite, artificial absorbing layer around the simulation area.

-We are looking for the solution in the region $\Omega = [-L,L]^2$, considering a symmetrical domain without loss of generality.
+We are looking for the solution in the region $\Omega = [-L,L]^2$, considering a symmetrical rectangular domain without loss of generality, since equivalent results can be obtained for non-symmetric rectangular domains.
+While the method can be adapted to more general domain geometries by modifying the functions defined below, such extensions are not considered in this work for the sake of conciseness.
 To apply the PML, the computational domain $\Omega= [-L-L_\text{PML},L + L_\text{PML}]^2$, where $L_\text{PML}$ represents the width of our absorbing layer.
-The computational domain is illustrated in \cref{fig:pml_domains} (left), where the blue square corresponds to the physical region and the red layer represents the PML.
+What do you think about the correction The computational domain is illustrated in \cref{fig:pml_domains} (left), where the blue square corresponds to the physical region and the red layer represents the PML.
 At this stage, we consider a single computational domain.
 The implementation of a PML uses a coordinate stretching technique, thus, we define the coordinate stretching functions

 where

 The tuning constant $\sigma_{0}$ and the PML thickness are specified parameters in the numerical experiments.
 The function $\sigma$ is defined following \cite{pml_dd, pml_ref}, but other choices are also possible.
 Then, thanks to the absorbing layer, we no longer impose a boundary condition explicitly, since it is incorporated into the equation itself.
 As a result, the differential operator with PML $\mathcal{D}_\text{PML}$, associated with the Helmholtz equation, defined as